Dell Tech World: CEO, COO Unveil New Multicloud Strategies, Partnerships

 Two top Dell Technologies executives today announced several new portfolio advancements to industry’s most comprehensive multicloud platform, APEX, which aims to help companies better manage their data and applications wherever they are.

-During the keynote session on day one of Dell Technologies World 2023 in Las Vegas, Nevada, the company’s CEO Michael Dell and COO Chuck Whitten unveiled three new cloud platforms that are being developed in collaboration with Microsoft, Red Hat, and VMware.
+During the keynote session on day one of Dell Technologies World 2023 in Las Vegas, Nevada, the company’s CEO Michael Dell and Co-COO Chuck Whitten unveiled three new cloud platforms that are being developed in collaboration with Microsoft, Red Hat, and VMware.

 The tech giant said the APEX multicloud platforms will be available globally by the second half of 2023.